All

 These

-the altimeter and altitude encoder for bench testing and adjustment.
+of the altimeter and altitude encoder for bench testing

 - The